samgovier/front-end-dev/epctsjs/ts.md

 Once a type variable has been declared, only values that are *assignment compatible* can be assigned.
 If an incompatible value is assigned, there will be a compiler error.
 Although, TypeScript is more permissive than other OOP languages.
 [Rules.](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#3114-assignment-compatibility)

 !! `any` should only be used when necessary, and explicitly declared.
 There is an option to set a flag on the compiler to prevent implicit typing.

+If you don't include a data type in your declaration but assign a value, the type will be inferred:

+    let myVar = 1; // myVar is inferred to have type `number`

+While it may seem safer to declare type, the opposite is actually true: version updates to TypeScript and public API return types can cause explicitly typed code to be fragile, so it is often better to infer type.

+Declaring Parameter and Return Types in Functions
+---

+Declaring TypeScript functions is just like JS functions, but with explicit typing for parameters.

+    function compareNumAndString(numVal: number, stringVal: string): boolean
+    {
+        return numVal.toString() === stringVal;
+    }

+If a function doesn't return a value, you can use `void`

+    function doWork(): void
+    {
+        // no value returned (return statement optional) return;
+    }

+You should explicitly assign return types: if you infer them APIs are more fragile and the consuming code is harder to read.

+Arrays
+---

+TS arrays can be declared to contain a specific type:

+    let myArray: number[];

+Don't let the bracket notation fool you though: it's still a JavaScript array, so it has all the weirdness of being a sparse, dynamically sizable array.

+__Using for-of`:__
+Recall JS has `for-in`: TypeScript also supports `for-of`, which iterates over the elements of an array, rather than keys.
+You can also use this to iterate over the characters of a string!
+If you try to use `for-of` on something that isn't an array or string, you'll get a compiler error.
+Objects cannot be iterated in this way.

+In TS if you try `for-in` on a string will throw a compiler error: you need to assert type `any` on the variable to get away with this.

+Constants
+---
+To declare a constant, use `const`:

+    const myConst[: type] = value;

+This imposes two restrictions: the variable must be initialized when declared, and it cannot be changed after initialization.
+If the constant is a reference type, like an object or function, the reference cannot be altered to point at a different instance.
+Properties of that instance can still be altered, though.

+    const greeting = ["Good", "day", "to", "you"];
+    greeting = ["a", "b", "c"]; // compiler error greeting[0] = "Fair"; // legal
+    console.log(greeting);